bookofproofs/bookofproofs.github.io/_sources/history/20th-century/mauchly.md

 **John Mauchly** was an American physicist who, along with Prosper Eckert designed ENIAC, the first general purpose electronic computer.

+### Mathematical Profile (Excerpt):
+1. Developed the first large-scale general-purpose computer, the Electronic Numerical Integrator and Computer (ENIAC).
+2. Pioneered the development of algorithms for high-speed calculation.
+3. Helped develop the first large-scale, commercial digital computers, Univac I and Univac II.
+4. Contributed to advances in numerical mathematics, such as the development of the first working binary arithmetic unit.
+5. Proposed the use of high-level programming languages, such as FORTRAN, to improve the efficiency of programming.
+6. Co-invented the concept of the stored-program computer, which revolutionized computing.
+7. Conceived the idea of computer hardware and software working together to expedite computer programming.
+8. Developed the first line of computer peripherals.
+9. Founded the Computer Usage Company to develop business-oriented computer systems.

-Born 30 August 1907 Cincinnati, Ohio, USA.
-Died 8 January 1980 Ambler, Pennsylvania, USA.
+Born 30 August 1907, Cincinnati, Ohio, USA.
+Died 8 January 1980, Ambler, Pennsylvania, USA.

-View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Mauchly/).
+View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Mauchly/)